2017-fall-arch1/2017-fall-arch1-project-1-cdcervantes9712/README.md

       Andres
       Jacob

- The expected output for the project is:
+ The expected output for the project when executing for the first time is:

       - amin